 - 1 tbsp maple syrup or agave nectar optional

-- Place 100g mixed nuts in a food processor and pulse until broken down.
+- Place 100g mixed nuts or seeds in a food processor and pulse until broken down.
 Take care not to overdo it - you don't want it to turn into nut butter.

-- Add 150g chopped apricots, 50g raisins and 1 tbsp maple or agave syrup (if using).
+- Add 150g chopped apricots, 30g raisins and 1 tbsp maple or agave syrup (if using).
 Continue to process until the mixture comes together in a sticky lump.